Rasyidpit/Rasyidpit/README.md

-- 👋 Hi, I’m @Rasyidpit
+- 👋 Hi, I’m @rasyidpit
 - 👀 I’m interested in Woman
 - 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making CRUD in website with every case (etc. social media website, cashire system or others)
-- 📫 How to reach me https://togar.me (MT)
+- 📫 How to reach me https://togar.blog (MT)

 <!---
 Rasyidpit/Rasyidpit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.